MallikaK07/Health_Care_RAG/README.md

 **Retrieval-Augmented Generation for Clinical Data Analysis**

-A prototype demonstrating a RAG (Retrieval-Augmented Generation) pipeline for intelligent querying of clinical research papers and patient documentation.
+A Project demonstrating a RAG (Retrieval-Augmented Generation) pipeline for intelligent querying of clinical research papers and patient documentation.
 Built with LangChain, ChromaDB, Hugging Face sentence-transformers, Groq LLM inference, and Streamlit.

 ---